com-480-data-visualization/com-480-project-analaktycs/README.md

 Then the second group of features were processed.
 Our findings from this group include:

 * The distributions of the continuous variables, i.e. hp, (sp_) attack, (sp_) defense, and speed are all right-skewed, meaning the medians are lower than the means.
 There are correlations between defense & attack, and sp_defense & sp_attack & defense & hp.
 The correlation (0.4) between sp_attack and sp_defense stand out with the highest value in legendary pokemon.
 They also have a higher correlation between sp_attack and attack.
 Non-legendary pokemon have a higher correlation between sp_attack and sp_defense.
 Generation 4 pokemon have the best median stats compared to all first 6 generations and contain the highest number and percentage of legendary pokemon.
 Steel-type pokemon have the least amount of damage-intake during combat.
 Legendary pokemon are likelier to take less damage than non-legendary.

+The third group of features contained the feature that can be concidered miscellaneous like the egg type, body type or color.
+Most of those features were categorical nominal variables and quite evenly distributed over the population.
+This group also focused on investigating the popularity among the, the power ranking and what makes a pokemon powerfull and the answer seems to be mostly linked to the pokemon type.
+Concerning the popularity, the key factor if the pokemon generation.
+Fans seem to prefer pokemons from older generations.
+Moreover, some types are more liked than others.

 ### Related Work